loifloro/interactive-comments-section-main/README.md

 ### What I learned

 In this challenge I learned how to use **localStorage** on handling the data provided with the resources.
-In this of handling it through the data.json file, I decided to push it to the localStorage to be familiarized using it for the next challenges
+In this challenge with handling through the data.json file, I decided to push it to the localStorage to be familiarized using it for the next challenges

 ```js
 const [comments, setComments] = useState(